 Using the Selective Startup option, you can turn services and startup programs on or off individually to see if the problem occurs the next time you restart

 your computer.
-If you select a check box, the service or startup program will run when you restart Windows.
-If the check box is cleared, the service or startup program will not run when you restart the computer.
+If you select a check box in System Configuration, the service or startup program will run when you restart Windows.
+If the check box is cleared, the service or startup program won't run when you restart the computer.

 Follow this procedure to use the process of elimination to identify the problem.

-Open System Configuration by clicking the Start button , clicking Control Panel, clicking System and Maintenance, clicking Administrative Tools, and then double-clicking System Configuration.
+Open System Configuration by clicking the Start button , clicking Control Panel, clicking System and Security, clicking Administrative Tools, and then double-clicking System Configuration.

 Click the General tab, click Selective startup, and then clear the Load system services and the Load startup items check boxes.